Zeroji/semicolon/doc/cogs.md

 ##### `@cog.alias(alias, ...)`
 This creates aliases for your command.
 Let's say you find `encrypt` is a quite long name, just add `@cog.alias('en')` and you'll be able to call your command with `encrypt` *and* `en`.

+##### `cog.hide`
+This will simply hide your command.
+This means that anything which, like `help`, gives a list of commands, won't show this one.
+Very useful for hiding your fallback commands (see below).

 ### Getting the best out of `@cog.command`

 If you've read all the above doc, you saw `@cog.command(fulltext=True)`: